 The larger hook causes the crochet fabric to be looser, softer, fluffier, with larger holes, more air coming through.

-To make the blankets soft and fluffy, I use a 15mm crochet hook.
-Using this large hook of course affects the final size of the blanket, so I create a swatch first and then figure out the number of stitches and rows I need for the size of the blanket I have in mind.
+To make the blankets soft and fluffy, I use a 15mm plastic hook to create looser tension.
+Using a large hook affects the size of your stitches.
+It also affects the final size of the blanket, so I create a swatch first and then figure out the number of stitches and rows I need for the size of the blanket I have in mind.

 Once I have the swatch I’m happy with, I can design the blanket, but I make sure to design the blanket with the same hook size and yarn weight I used in the swatch.